The Stefan problem and free targets of optimal Brownian martingale transport: Introduction

-Here $-\eta$ denotes the temperature of the supercooled water, and thus the set $\{ \eta > 0\}$ is the region for the supercooled water.
+Here $-\eta$ denotes the temperature of the supercooled water (water with below-freezing temperature), and the set $\{ \eta > 0\}$ describes the region for the supercooled water.
 The solution of $(St_1)$ is famously known to exhibit irregular, fractal-like interfaces that could jump discontinuously over time.
 This is in sharp contrast to the Stefan problem for melting ice into water,

 which can be viewed as a singular nonlinear parabolic equation of the form $[\beta(\eta)]_t - \Delta \eta = 0$ with an increasing function $\beta$; see \cite{AL83} where one proves comparison and contraction properties of weak solutions based on this property.